Frank Moolin Jr.

 Frank P. Moolin Jr. (1934-1982) was the senior engineer in charge of the construction of the Trans-Alaska Pipeline System.

 He graduated from the University of Chicago magna cum laude with an engineering degree.

 Moolin worked on various projects, including a refinery in Singapore and San Francisco's Bay Area Rapid Transit system.
 After finishing work on the pipeline, Moolin started a construction consulting company.
-He also served as chief executive officer for the conglomerate Alaska International Industries, and became a vice president of Western Airlines.
+He also was chief executive officer for the conglomerate Alaska International Industries, and became a vice president of Western Airlines.
 He was awarded "Construction's Man of the Year" by Engineering News-Record magazine.

 In 1982, he died of leukemia.
 Shortly before his death, he stated:

 "Perhaps I am being immodest, but I believe that in my career, I have accomplished many things.
 And foremost among them is the successful construction of the Trans-Alaska Pipeline System.
 I am confident that history will place the TAPS project among the highest technological achievements of engineering and construction.
 We had a very tough job to do, and we did it well."